ministryofjustice/hmpps-github-actions/docs/security-migration.md

 Currently the only common component that's required for all action is the **Security Alerts Slack Channel ID**.

 This needs to be added to the Actions variables of the project's Github repository, with the name **`SECURITY_ALERTS_SLACK_CHANNEL_ID`**, and the appropriate Slack channel ID as the value.
+Note that this should be the channel ID, as reported at the bottom of _View channel details_ and not the channel name as the channel name can be changed at any point.

 The **HMPPS SRE App Slack bot** then needs to be added to the channel - using `/invite`, select "Add apps to this channel", and look for **hmpps-sre-app**.
 Click 'Add' - this will enable messages to be sent by the bot.